 P2-06Model Provenance Documentation10 pts

 NIST AI RMF MAP-2.1, MEASURE-2.7.
 ISO/IEC 42001:2023 Annex A.7.2.
 EU AI Act Article 11.
-Colorado SB 26-189 §6-1-1704(3)(b) (covered ADMT version number in post-adverse outcome notice).
+Colorado SB 26-189 §6-1-1704(3)(b).

 P2-07Data Sourcing Transparency10 pts